-Catriona is a clinician-scientist, Head of Research Translation and Mentorship and Head of the Genital Microbiota & Mycoplasma Group at Melbourne Sexual Health Centre (a department of Monash University and Alfred Health).
-She has over 270 publications & developed practice guidelines in Australia & US Centre for Disease Control.
-Catriona has been an investigator on grants totalling over $18 million in the past ten years.
-Her research has been supported by the NHMRC, MRFF, ARC, Victorian Medical Research Acceleration Fund, industry & other funders.
-She currently holds an NHMRC Investigator Grant, MRFF Frontiers (Stage One) & ARC ITRH to Combat AMR.
-In 2007, she received the L’Oreal Australia Women in Science Fellowship, the Sexual Health Medicine Award (2009) & the Sexual Health Medicine Award for outstanding contributions to research in 2013 by the Royal Australasian College of Physicians.
+Professor Catriona Bradshaw is a clinician scientist, Head of Research Translation and Mentorship and Head of the Genital Microbiota & Mycoplasma Group at Melbourne Sexual Health Centre (a department of Monash University and Alfred Health).
+She has over 270 publications and developed practice guidelines in the Australian and US Centre for Disease Control.
+Catriona has been an investigator on grants totalling over $18 million in the past decade.
+Her research has been supported by the NHMRC, MRFF, ARC, Victorian Medical Research Acceleration Fund, industry and other funders.
+She currently holds an NHMRC Investigator Grant, MRFF Frontiers (Stage One) and ARC ITRH to Combat AMR.
+In 2007, she received the L’Oreal Australia Women in Science Fellowship, and the Royal Australasian College of Physician’s 2009 Sexual Health Medicine Award and 2013 Sexual Health Medicine Award for outstanding contributions to research.
+She also received the Eureka Prize for Infectious Diseases Research (2022).

 - Improving treatment and control of drug-resistant and refractory sexually transmitted infections.

 - Treatment of sexual partners to reduce recurrence of bacterial vaginosis.

 - Point of care diagnostics with AMR capacity for STIs.